Skip to content

 • Dashboard auth is basic.
 Use HTTPS in production.
 Consider IP whitelisting in your reverse proxy in addition.

 • Stale-lock cleanup runs after startup.
-It defers ~10 seconds so it doesn’t interfere with legitimate startup-time job acquisition; you’ll see the cleanup log entries a few seconds after the host is fully up.
+It defers a few seconds so it doesn’t interfere with legitimate startup-time lock acquisition; it’s best-effort and logs a warning with the count when it actually releases something.

 Critical files